DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 3. **Optional Installation** of complied version.
 For significantly(!) increased performance see 'install.md'.

-3. For guidance on using SIMNETS (dim-reduced Neuron Similarity Map): see **SIMNETS_Live_tutorial.mlx'** for detailed guide on running the SIMNETS function and an explanation of all the sub-functions used in the algoirithm.
+3. See **SIMNETS_Live_tutorial.mlx'**: for detailed guidance on how to use SIMNETS (dim-reduced Neuron Similarity Map) and all of its sub-functions with two different demo datasets.

-4. For guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps): see **SSIMS_democenter_out.m*
+4. See **SSIMS_democenter_out.m:** for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset.

 5. For more details on both these methods, see publications [2] and [3].